-Spatial values, or geometries, have the properties described at Section 188.8.131.52, “Geometry Class”.
+Spatial values, or geometries, have the properties described in Section 220.127.116.11, “Geometry Class”.
 The following discussion lists general spatial function argument-handling characteristics.
-Specific functions or groups of functions may have additional argument-handling characteristics, as discussed in the sections where those function descriptions occur.
+Specific functions or groups of functions may have additional or different argument-handling characteristics, as discussed in the sections where those function descriptions occur.
 Where that is true, those descriptions take precedence over the general discussion here.

 Spatial functions are defined only for valid geometry values.
 If an invalid geometry is passed to a spatial function, the result is undefined.

 The spatial reference identifier (SRID) of a geometry identifies the coordinate space in which the geometry is defined.
 In MySQL, the SRID value is an integer associated with the geometry value.
 The maximum usable SRID value is 232−1.
 If a larger value is given, only the lower 32 bits are used.